polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 With these changes, the memory available to the runtime is now only bounded by the available memory space (4 GiB), and optionally by the maximum amount of memory specified in the Wasm binary (see https://webassembly.github.io/spec/core/bikeshed/#memories%E2%91%A0).
 In Rust, the latter can be controlled during compilation with the flag `-Clink-arg=--max-memory=...`.

-This RFC proposes three alternative paths:
+This RFC proposes three alternative paths (different chains might choose to follow different paths):

 - Path A: add back the same memory limit to the runtime, like so: